dpwilhelmsen/sbadmin-templates/README.md

 ## Usage

-To use this package you must have the[InfyOm package installed](http://labs.infyom.com/laravelgenerator/docs/5.5/installation).
+To use this package you must have the [InfyOm package installed](http://labs.infyom.com/laravelgenerator/docs/5.5/installation).

 In your Laravel's `package.json` add the following line to the `"require"` array: